The Ultimate Tick Check Routine: Protect Your Family and Furbabies

+Tick, tick, tick… Hear that?
+It’s the sound of nature’s hitchhikers, waiting to latch onto unsuspecting explorers like you and your furry pals.
 It’s very important to learn how to check for ticks to keep yourself, your kids, and your pets healthy.
-Tick checks imperative, especially as the weather warms up and we spend more time outside.
+Tick checks are imperative, especially as the weather warms up and we spend more time outside.

 Assemble a tick kit